singularityos-lab/cosmic-epoch/README.md

 # Cosmic Epoch
-Deb builds for the Cosmic Epoch project.
+Deb builds for the Cosmic Epoch project for the Singularity OS.